Song Story #1 “Fade”:

 One of the most beautiful reminders of Holy Week is that in Christ, God not only suffers for us, but with us.
 He is intimately familiar with doubt and fear and uncertainty.
 Knowing that, allows me freedom to write songs like “Fade”, to feel fear, to pray prayers that don’t resolve.
 Knowing that, gives me faith and strength to press on.

 (Look for another post in the next few days, where I’ll tell the story behind “Streets of Jerusalem.
-Both songs are available for free download for a short time on Bandcamp.)
+Both songs are available for download on Bandcamp.)